JohnIvn/RollCall-SAS/README.md

 - Admin dashboard for student and log management
 - Automatic timestamping and history tracking
 - Secure login for administrators and teachers

 ---

+## Release

+- Alternatively you can download the `.zip` file from the [Releases](https://github.com/JohnIvn/RollCall-SAS/releases) section.

+---